c2mon/c2mon/docs/docs/getting-started.md

 Extract the tarball on your local file system and change into the `c2mon-server-1.8.xx/bin/` directory.

-> **Please note!**
+> **Please note!** <br>

->The scripts provided with the tarball are Linux bash scripts.
+The scripts provided with the tarball are Linux bash scripts.
 We recommend this environment also for production usage.
 Windows users should use [Docker](#using-the-docker-image) instead.

 To start the server execute the following script: